This function introduces meta controllers, the first one of which is a block change.

 A typical usage model for this is to have layer 1 be a “sequencer” layer, set in score-256 mode (see Score 256 ), with a slow loop speed, using the block change meta controller as its instrument.
 This provides a way of writing a track, with a certain number of ticks of block 1, then a certain number of ticks of block 3, then block 4, etc.

-Currently, since a running block change controller does change the current block, the visible block will keep changing.
-This makes entering block change commands tricky.
-(I am working on this).
-One workaround is to “program” the block changes with the Meta instrument set to 000 (No action), and then change the instrument to the block change instrument.
+However, for non-score-256 layer types, a block change will change the active visible block, which can make programming certain effects difficult.
+One workaround for non-score256 layers is to “program” the block changes with the Meta instrument set to 000 (No action), and then change the instrument to the block change instrument.

 However, this does not preclude inventive use in other modes.
 The block change meta controller deliberately doesn’t do anything in PUSH mode since it isn’t meaningful.
 Behaviour in SOLO mode does change block as expected, but is probably only useful as a way of changing blocks with one key press e.g. in a live situation.
 Trying to use a block change meta in a BOUNCE layer, for example, can be quite confusing, since the block - and hence the live set of notes - keeps changing.